ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 * **Collection**
   * These are logs that are generated by the operating system of the servers.
 * **Storage**
-  * UltraSeedbox Servers = Cleartext
+  * Ultraseedbox Servers = Cleartext
   * Sentry.io = Cleartext
 * **Access and Reasons for Access**
-* Limited Access UltraSeedbox team
+* Limited Access Ultraseedbox team
   * They are used to identify any issues in a specific server.
   * The logs are also aggregated by Sentry.io, which warns the team of any errors in any servers.
 * **Retention**